-Weeks after declaring my hatred of SEO content writing – during an anticipated state of question – my opinion of the profession was solidified when I received a handsome cheque of $300 from Black Belt magazine.
+Weeks after declaring my hatred of SEO content mills – during an anticipated state of question – my opinion was solidified when I received a handsome cheque of $300 from Black Belt magazine.
 I wrote an article called Forgotten Martial Arts of Great Britain way back in February 2013 – yes, over two years ago!
 Black Belt was the first magazine I approached.

 When I initially queried the editor I had no print publications to my name and was naive to the process.
 It was a passion piece, so I never really expected to hear anything, but lo and behold, I received a reply within 24 hours.
 Shamefully, I hadn’t actually written the article, I merely had the idea (a white lie).
 I spent two days researching and crafting the text to the strongest of my abilities.
 After sending it out I checked my emails religiously for days… but heard nothing.